Planning for Incapacity In Southern Utah

 What is Dementia or Alzheimer’s?

 Before we discuss the benefits of setting up an estate plan, it’s important to quickly explain what dementia or Alzheimer’s is.
 Dementia is a medical term that refers to a set of symptoms, such as unclear thinking, memory loss, and a decline in problem-solving skills.
-Other common causes of dementia include severe illness, accident, Huntington’s disease, Parkinson’s disease, Frontotemporal Dementia, etc. Nearly 50% of Americans will have a diagnosis of Alzheimer’s Disease by the age of 85.
+Other common causes of dementia include severe illness, accidents, Huntington’s disease, Parkinson’s disease, Frontotemporal Dementia, etc. Nearly 50% of Americans will have a diagnosis of Alzheimer’s Disease by the age of 85.

 Benefits of Setting up an Estate Plan